Alpha9304/databases-final-project/README.md

 - pip install ollama to the interpreter you are using
 - Open Xampp Control Panel app
 - Run Apache from Xampp Control Panel
-- Run MySql from Xampp Control Panel (If MySQL will not run, follow the steps to fix it here in the verified answer with high votes: https://stackoverflow.com/questions/18022809/how-can-i-solve-error-mysql-shutdown-unexpectedly)
+- Run MySql from Xampp Control Panel (If MySQL will not run, follow the steps to fix it here in the verified answer with high votes (except do not copy the db files, re-run the DDL lines): https://stackoverflow.com/questions/18022809/how-can-i-solve-error-mysql-shutdown-unexpectedly)
 - In the Control Panel, in the MySQL row, click admin.
 This will open phpMyAdmin
 - Click the Databases tab.
 Under create new database, enter the database name in the index.php file and hit create
 - Click the created database.
 Click the SQL tab.
 Enter the DDL SQL queries into the box and click "Go"